Front Mission (video game): Concept

-Development
+Initial development

 Square and G-Craft worked together making the title, including aspects like the games graphics and sound.
 Because the developers wanted an immersive experience and disliked text-heavy introductions in games, they requested and were allowed to omit the usual Squaresoft branding that always appeared when Square games began.
 Hironobu Sakaguchi, Shinji Hashimoto, and Toshiro Tsuchida all loved robots and did a lot of brainstorming to discover elements that could be in the game.
 Hashimoto came up with the idea of the colonel Kirkland being in a fort in Stage 15.
-Many times Hashimoto would take Tsuchidas’ ideas and expand upon them.
+Many times Hashimoto would take Tsuchida's ideas and expand upon them.
 There was debate about whether a game for children should have a brain in the opening scene, but decided to include it anyway.
 Yoshitaka Amano painted an illustration for the game, and it was intended to be used as the front cover of the cartridges packaging, but it was too “imposing” and only a portion was used.
-The development team even went so far as to make a sample movie of the games intro on a Macintosh for Hashimoto, which impressed upon him how dedicated and passionate the team was for the game.
+The development team even went so far as to make a sample movie of the game's intro on a Macintosh for Hashimoto, which impressed upon him how dedicated and passionate the team was for the game.
 Sakaguchi loved plastic models, and that led to hiring Kow Yokoyama, who had a reputation for excellent modeling.
-Yokoyama helped craft models for the wanzer mechs and was able to help design them as though they were real life weapons.
+Yokoyama helped craft models for the wanzer mechs and was able to help design them as though they were real weapons.

-Ports

-A direct port of the game was released for the WonderSwan Color in Japan on July 12, 2002.
-Front Mission was ported to the PlayStation on November 23, 2003 with the title Front Mission 1st.
-This port included new content and offered a new USN scenario to play through.
-Front Mission 1st also included new characters that would later be seen in Front Mission 4, namely Darril Traubel and Billy Renges.
-This port served as the basis for the Nintendo DS port, which was released in Japan on March 22, 2007, and in North America (as Front Mission) on October 23, 2007.
-The PlayStation version was re-released as a PSOne Classic on the PlayStation Network in Japan on November 12, 2008.